mattarad/ai-case-study/README.md

 }
 ```

-Below is a video of a package provided by Unity built with Python to develop Machine Learning Agents.
+Below is a video of a package provided by Unity built with Python to develop Machine Learning Agents, spoken above.
 ML Agents use a reward based system to "learn" that the goal of the game is to find the gold ball.
 ML Agents get rewarded for collecting gold balls while losing points for hitting walls.

 https://github.com/mattarad/ai-case-study/assets/15133901/3dc042a3-8faf-4617-ad18-c4cd74c6c586